 Ron Gallman is the San Francisco Symphony’s Director of Education and Youth Orchestra.
 He oversees the Symphony’s education programs, which serve the spectrum of Bay Area communities and have been described as national models in educational and programming excellence.
 Gallman gives lectures and writes program notes for the SFS and arts organizations across the country.
 He has served on national and state arts panels, participated as a presenter in arts conferences nationwide, and serves on boards and committees of local, state, and national arts organizations.

-Duncan Haberly is a serial Internet entrepreneur, author, and recovering lawyer.
-He has been fortunate to be a part of the success of Military.com, Tagged.com, and Instructables.com.
-After the sale of his own company, Objective Loyalty, Duncan went back to college to study music and is currently a full-time student at SF State.
-He firmly credits CMC with giving him the core music skills that enabled his collegiate return.
-Duncan has a J.D. from the University of Virginia and is a veteran of U.S. Army Military Intelligence.
+Duncan Haberly is a serial entrepreneur, author, and recovering lawyer.
+He is a co-founder at The Meta, an eSports startup, and has been fortunate to be a part of the successes of Military.com, if(we), Instructables, and Objective Loyalty.
+Duncan firmly credits CMC with giving him the core music skills that prepared him to study in SF State University’s Music Department from 2011 to 2015.
+Duncan has a J.D. and B.A. from the University of Virginia and is a veteran of U.S. Army Military Intelligence.

 Terri Kwiatek worked for Bank of America in leasing and equipment finance from 1978 to 2001.
 Prior to Bank of America, she worked for Continental Bank in commercial lending and economic research.
 Terri is on the Board of the Cancer Prevention Institute of California and is on the finance committee of the Headlands Center for the Arts.
 She knows nothing about music but loves the Community Music Center.